 The new Public Health England report (McNeil et al., 2018) contains lots of research questions that need addressing, relating to policy, nicotine, use in young people, use in adults, the use on smoking cessation and harm reduction, risks, safety and health risks, and pricing.

 This study aims to develop a Priority Setting Partnership between smokers/vapers and clinicians to identify and prioritise research questions relating to electronic cigarettes as a tool for smoking cessation and harm reduction.

 Often, clinical research does not address the questions that are of greatest importance to patients, and their clinicians.
 The James Lind Alliance has developed methods for bringing patients and clinicians together to establish 'Priority Setting Partnerships (PSPs)’ that then identify and prioritise ‘uncertainties’, in order to inform publicly funded research.

-All top ten priorities for the PSPs are published in the UK Database of Uncertainties about the Effects of Treatments (UK DUETs), thus ensuring wide availability to government, academics, clinicians, research commissioners and funders to inform policy and practice.
+All top ten priorities for the PSPs will be published on the JLA website, thus ensuring wide availability to government, academics, clinicians, research commissioners and funders to inform policy and practice.